What to expect

-The initial consultation is 60-90 minutes.
+The initial consultation is an hour long.
 I’ll ask you about your current symptoms as well as your general health, including your lifestyle and your medical history.
 I’ll also ask some questions about you as a person and what you want from treatment.
 This is your opportunity to give me the full picture, so I can make the right decisions about how best to treat you.
 I’ll use Chinese diagnostic methods of feeling your pulse on both wrists and looking at your tongue.
 I may also do a physical examination of the acupuncture channels on your forearms and lower legs.
 If you have come for physical problems such as joint pain I will do a physical examination of the area in question.

 The acupuncture points are not always close to the part of the body where you experience the problem, for example if you suffer from headaches I may need to insert needles in your hands or feet.
 I may leave the needles in for up to 30 minutes or I may remove them immediately, depending on the treatment needed.

 Each subsequent session will last about 45 minutes.
 I’ll ask you for feedback on how you have been feeling so we can assess how the treatment is going.
 I’ll always feel your pulses at each wrist and look at your tongue before treatment.

 What does it feel like?

 Acupuncture needles are much finer than needles used for injections – as fine as one or two human hairs, so they’re not painful.
 The aim of the needle is to connect with the circulating Qi and when this happens you may feel a tingling or a dull ache.

 Other Traditional Chinese Medicine techniques

 As well as needles I may use other techniques within a treatment:

 Moxibustion: The herb “moxa” (Artemesia vulgaris) is used to warm the acupuncture point either above or on the skin.
 Don’t worry this does not burn the skin.